quanghuy0497/Deep-Learning-Specialization/Course 2 - Improving Deep Neural Networks/Lecture Note/Readme.md

   	grads = backward_prop(AL, caches)
   	update_parameters(grads)
   ```
-- Epoch is a single pass through the training set (going through all the batch gradient descent)
+- Epoch is a single pass through the training set (going through all the batch gradient descent steps)
 - The code inside an epoch should be vectorized.
 - Mini-batch gradient descent works much faster in the large datasets.